Mathison/Yelp-Restaurant-Photo-Classification/README.md

 ## Code organization

-* `FeatureExtraction.ipynb` Implementing feature extraction discriped in section 2.1 of our report and save feature vectors
+* `FeatureExtraction.ipynb` Implementing feature extraction discribed in section 2.1 of our report and save feature vectors
-* `Train_model.ipynb` Train our model discriped in section 2.2 of our report and generate training progress images
+* `Train_model.ipynb` Train our model discribed in section 2.2 of our report and generate training progress images
-* `ViewPhotoLabels.ipynb` Use our pretrained model to label individual images and show images ploted in section 5.2.1 of our project
+* `ViewPhotoLabels.ipynb` Use our pretrained model to label individual images and show images ploted in section 5.2.1 of our report

 ## Authors
 Jiawei Li, Yitian Tong, Zhiling Liu, Shiyi Wang